-Bars and restaurants for all tastes line the square.
+Bars and restaurants for all tastes line the square, so do yourself a favor and visit Coyoacan hungry.
 Anyone with a taste for churros can rejoice, as there are several stands and restaurants boasting various varieties of this popular pastry (Dani enjoyed the churros stuffed with nutella and cream cheese and peach, in particular).

 Hernan Cortes made his home here after the Spanish conquest, as did several high-profile 20th century artists and intellectuals.
 Among these were the exiled Leon Trotsky (whose house is now a museum), Diego Rivera, and one of our absolute heros, Frida Kahlo, whose Casa Azul is located just a ten-minute walk from the Plaza Hidalgo.

 From no less than ten rare Mexican hairless dogs (called Xoloitzcuintle, they were Diego’s and Frida’s favorite dogs) to scores of freely roaming peacocks, the grounds of the Dolores Olmedo Patiño Museum alone make this bizarre yet intriguing Xochimilco-based museum worth a visit.
-The museum is US $4.50, free on Tuesdays. (all but the statue are actual dogs, below)
+The museum is US $4.50, free on Tuesdays. (all but the statue are actual dogs in the picture below!)

 Trips last from an hour to three, or even longer, and while some Mexicans bring food and drinks on board, it is also possible to purchase from floating vendors everything from ‘street food’ like elote, tacos or full meals to Coronas, Micheladas, sodas and water.
 Also floating through the canal are Mariachi and Marimba bands who will serenade you for less than US $10.

-A private ride on a Trajinera costs anywhere from $200 to $500 Mexican Pesos ($15-$50 US, bargain your way down), but on Sundays there are ‘colectivos’, or public rides, which cost only $15 pesos per person (around $1.20 per person).
+A private ride on a Trajinera costs anywhere from $200 to $500 Mexican Pesos ($15-$50 US, bargain your way down), but on Sundays, when a lot of Mexicans visit Xochimilco, there are ‘colectivos’, or public rides, which cost only $15 pesos per person (around $1.20 per person).